lauracchen/funder-ecosystem-analysis/README.md

 # Funder Network Ecosystem Analysis

 A flexible starting point for analyzing and understanding the philanthropic ecosystem around the Robert Sterling Clark Foundation.
-This project was developed to help the Robert Sterling Clark Foundation (RSCF) better understand the funder network that supports similar grantee-partners, identify trends in grantmaking over time, and surface insights about the broader funding landscape.
-We also wanted to aggregate relevant information for grantee partners as they map funding sources.
+This project was developed to help the Robert Sterling Clark Foundation (RSCF)
+- better understand the funder network that supports similar grantee-partners
+- identify trends in grantmaking over time
+- surface insights about the broader funding landscape
+- aggregate relevant information for grantee partners as they map funding sources

 ## Overview

 This analysis tool helps foundations and researchers:

-- **Identify overlap** in the funder ecosystem: which foundations fund similar organizations to yours
+- **Identify overlap** in the funder ecosystem: which foundations fund the same organizations to yours
 - **Enrich funder data** using AI-powered web research to gather programmatic and geographic focus areas
 - **Analyze funding trends** over time with inflation-adjusted historical data
 - **Visualize the landscape** through treemaps, time series, and distribution charts
 - **Surface partnership opportunities** by understanding which funders have similar missions and accept unsolicited proposals

-The tool is designed to be **adaptable** - while it was built for RSCF's needs, it can be customized to explore different research questions about any funder network.
+The tool is designed to be **adaptable** - while it was built for RSCF's needs, its basic components can be customized to explore different research questions about any funder network.

 ## Data Sources